 Avoid a Sand Disaster

 Besides the uncomfortable feel of a sandy beach towel on your skin, there is another reason to get rid of as much sand as possible after every use.
-Excessive sand or grit in the towel can actually cause your washer to malfunction.
+Excessive sand or grit in the towel can cause your washer to malfunction.
 All of that sand flows toward the washer's filters and causes them to become clogged.
 This leads to washer leaks and broken water pumps.

 Check Care Labels and Sort Your Beach Towels